datanav/docs/configuration.rst

    * - ``task``
      - Object
-     - A configuration object for the :ref:`task definiton <task_section>` component of the pipe.
+     - A configuration object for the :ref:`task <task_section>` component of the pipe.
 If omitted, it defaults to a :ref:`datasync task <datasync_task>` with its ``source`` and ``sink`` properties set to the respective ``_id`` properties of the source and sink respectively (possibly a computed value).
      -